-Many people, as soon as they are diagnosed with Liver Cirrhosis, start searching for a food that could help them fight the disease.
-But what they fail to understand that they need to switch to a diet that is healthy for all.
+Many people, as soon as they are diagnosed with Liver Cirrhosis, start searching for food that could help them fight the disease.
+But what they fail to understand is that they need to switch to a diet that is healthy for all.

 The ideal diet for liver health mirrors that for NAFLD and liver cirrhosis.
-Plant based foods, riched with vitamins and minerals, help the liver to heal.
-Avoiding certain things though, also promotes healing and health.
+Plant-based foods, riched with vitamins and minerals, help the liver to heal.
+Avoiding certain things though also promotes healing and health.

 Avoid processed, packaged food, too.
 These don’t belong in a diet for liver health.
-While they offer convenience, they usually contain high amounts of fats and sugars and salt.
+While they offer convenience, they usually contain high amounts of fats and sugars, and salt.
 They also often contain other harmful ingredients, making them very harmful to people with Liver Cirrhosis.

 Foods containing saturated fats, such as meats and other animal products, are harder to digest.
 This affects bile production n the event of the slow functioning of the liver.
 Avoiding animal products ensures an easier load on the liver.
 A vegan diet for liver health overcomes these issues.

 Physicians concur that a lack of medicine is not the cause of disease.
 Diseases often result from a nutrient imbalance or deficiency, or a genetic disorder.
 Most cases of NAFLD occur when we don’t take care of what we put inside our bodies.